-Speed of access was deemed the most important factor when choosing the mode of travel, with a total of 80 per cent of drivers choosing this as a determining factor in their decision making.
-The second most important factor affecting the car as the mode chosen was the frequency of this mode, with 60 per cent of respondents signifying this as a determining factor.
-Privacy was another factor which influenced the decision making process, with 56 per cent of respondents indicating it as a factor; however, only 8 per cent indicated this as a major issue.
+Speed of access was deemed the most important factor when choosing the mode of travel, with a total of 80% of drivers choosing this as a determining factor in their decision making.
+The second most important factor affecting the car as the mode chosen was the frequency of this mode, with 60% of respondents signifying this as a determining factor.
+Privacy was another factor which influenced the decision making process, with 56% of respondents indicating it as a factor; however, only 8% indicated this as a major issue.

-From data provided by the respondents, it was found that on average, citizens have a journey time of 17.89 minutes, while those partaking in informal car shares averaged ten minutes.
-For those with private drivers, only three individuals responded to this question and provided an average journey time of 16.667 minutes.
-It has been found that there is a requirement within the study group to refuel their vehicles on average once every 3.92 days at an average expense of 34.107 SR, with a maximum expenditure of 110 SR being presented by one individual who refills their vehicle once every three days, which indicates a much greater above average car use.
-When we take a further look at this individual's reason for choosing this mode, we see that they needed their car before or after work, which was one of the main influences on their modal choice.
+From data provided by the respondents, it was found that on average, citizens have a journey time of 17.89 minutes, while those partaking in informal car shares averaged 10 minutes.
+For those with private drivers, only 3 individuals responded to this question and provided an average journey time of 16.667 minutes.
+It has been found that there is a requirement within the study group to refuel their vehicles on average once every 3.92 days at an average expense of 34.107SR, with a maximum expenditure of 110SR being presented by one individual who refills their vehicle once every 3 days, which indicates a much greater above average car use.
+When we take a further look at this

+World Sustainable individual's reason for choosing this mode, we see that they needed their car before or after work, which was one of the main influences on their modal choice.

-When the respondents were asked about the importance of various characteristics of their current mode of travel, it was found that a major percentage of the drivers found safety to be the most important factor followed by comfort and reliability, with percentages of 82.7, 75.8 and 72.4 per cent of driver respondents identifying these factors as being very important to them.
-Environmental friendliness of this mode was once more at the bottom of the scale, with only 24 per cent of drivers deeming it as very important and 13 per cent deeming it not at all important.
+When the respondents were asked about the importance of various characteristics of their current mode of travel, it was found that a major percentage of the drivers found safety to be the most important factor followed by comfort and reliability, with percentages of 82.7%, 75.8% and 72.4% of driver respondents identifying these factors as being very important to them.
+Environmental friendliness of this mode was once more at the bottom of the scale, with only 24% of drivers deeming it as very important and 13% deeming it not at all important.
 For those availing of car sharing programmes of one sort or another, it was found that safety, reliability and environmental friendliness accounted for the most important factor when choosing their mode.
-However, these only accounted for a total of 7.7, 7.7 and 5.12 per cent of the overall survey group.
+However, these only accounted for a total of 7.7%, 7.7% and 5.12% of the overall survey group.
 For those driven by private chauffeurs, comfort was the factor of utmost importance to them.
-Of the 25 drivers who partook in the survey, it was found that eight of these had additional commitments on the way to or from work, with seven of these representing the transportation to or from school and one individual visiting the bank and Saudi monetary establishment.
+Of the 25 drivers who partook in the survey, it was found that 8 of these had additional commitments on the way to or from work, with seven of these representing the transportation to or from school and one individual visiting the bank and Saudi monetary establishment.